allmin/gen-ig/README.md

 - Note: to denote the comparative contexts, the first context has a suffix of :1 and the second context gets a suffix :2

 ### sheet2: contexts
-- In this sheet we mention all the contexts being compared int the insight tool.
+- In this sheet we mention all the contexts being compared in the insight tool.
 - Note: Avoid using the following reserved names for contexts:
 -- be
 -- measurement